mikecancode/original-hexagonal-rooms/readme.txt

 This project came out of an exercise in Learn Ruby The Hard Way.
 I am learning Ruby via building this project, among other things.

-To run it, collect all ten .rb files from the main directory into one directory, and type "ruby ex43engine.rb."
+To run it, collect all ten .rb files from the main directory into one directory, and type "ruby engine.rb."

-In addition, the six individual puzzles are also collected in the "ex43puzzles folder."
-Each of those puzzles run on their own and only need the one file to make a complete game.

-hangman.rb was extensively refactored thanks to Anshul's suggestions.
-If you want to cheat, uncomment lines 70 and 71.

-memory.rb is probably way too hard for the main game and has been scaled down to a 4x4 game for the main game, but I left this version at 6x6 as it is standalone.
-I originally wanted themes of sixes for each puzzle but will probably not stick to that at this point).
-If you want to cheat, uncomment line 59.

-anagrams.rb is pretty hard, but there are now hints for every question thanks to my better understanding of regular expressions, and you have 6 categories of which you only have to solve 3 total.

-friendlydragon.rb is now complete, including testing of every branch of the "adventure".

-battleships.rb is now finished and generalized so that the user plays a different size grid size and number of battleships each round.

-tictactoe.rb is also finished, though it will need some refactoring still.

-And the boss battle, which is part of ex43hubroom.rb, is finished, though it also may need some refactoring and currently ends the game with "exit" - I'm not sure that's the best way to do it.

-So the most recent updates are as follows:
+The most recent updates are as follows:

+(5/21/14)
+- Cleaned up the directory, including renaming the files more clearly and getting rid of unnecessary files.
+- Tested the game some more.

 (5/20/14)
 - Couple of fixes: